random-access-storage/random-access-file/README.md

 #### `file.del(offset, length, callback)`

-If offset + length is larger than the file length, truncate the file at offset.
-Otherwise, unlink the non-partial file blocks between offset and length, leaving partial blocks intact.
+Delete a portion of the file.
+If deleting from the offset to the end of the file, the file is truncated at the offset.
+Otherwise, any partial file blocks in the deleted portion are zeroed and, if the file is sparse, the remaining file blocks unlinked.

 #### `file.stat(callback)`